leedeen01/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​
 * The premium name specified must already exist for that person.
 * Only the premium amount will be updated.
+* Please refer to the restriction of inputs for each field above under pr/ field under Person Related Command.

 Examples:
 * `list` followed by `editpr 1 pr/LifeShield $350` changes the amount of the "LifeShield" premium to "$350" for the 1st person in the address book.